 In addition, the Department of Art supports students across the College interested in pursuing courses of study and future careers in the fields of design and architecture.
 The department offers instruction in 2D and 3D design, architectural history, and a variety of topics related to art and the environment.

 Chair, Associate Professor Tanya Sheehan

-Professors Sharon Corwin, Bevin Engman, Véronique Plesch, and Ankeney Weitz; Associate Professors Gary Green, Garry Mitchell, Scott Reed, and Tanya Sheehan; Assistant Professors Marta Ameri and Bradley Borthwick; Visiting Associate Professor Daniel Harkett; Visiting Assistant Professor Mariola Alvarez; Faculty Fellow Alison Stigora
+Professors Sharon Corwin, Bevin Engman, Véronique Plesch, and Ankeney Weitz; Associate Professors Gary Green, Garry Mitchell, and Tanya Sheehan; Assistant Professors Marta Ameri and Bradley Borthwick; Visiting Associate Professor Daniel Harkett; Visiting Assistant Professor Saskia Beranek; Faculty Fellow Amanda Lilleston

 Requirements for the Major in Studio Art

-II.
-Studio Concentration: Four courses in a single medium (painting, photography, printmaking, or sculpture)
+I. Studio Concentration: Four courses in a single medium (painting, photography, print/digital media, or sculpture)

-IV.
-Art History: 101, one 200-level course (photography concentrators must take one history of photography course), one 300- or 400-level course
+III.
+Art History: one 100-level course, one 200-level course in modern/contemporary art history (photography concentrators must take one history of photography course), and one additional course at any level

 Requirements for the Major in Art History

-Majors should work with their advisors to develop a course of study that covers diverse geographical and cultural content.
+Majors must work with their advisors to develop a course of study that covers diverse historical, geographical, and cultural content.